PRATYUSH-YADAV-007/CodexHackathon_CreateCodeCompile/README.md

-# CodexHackathon_CreateCodeCompile
+# Read Me
-Codex hackathon conducted by OpenAI and Devpost
+This file contains the instructions relating to the Codex Hackathon conducted by OpenAI and Devpost.